olimorris/pyscoutfm/README.md

     Use the power of Python to traverse the cosmos and scout for players within the <a href="https://www.footballmanager.com">Football Manager</a> game<br><br>Inspired by the fantastic work of <a href="https://www.youtube.com/@squirrel_plays_fof4318">@squirrel_plays</a> and the contributors on <a href="https://fm-arena.com/thread/1949-fm22-positional-filters-what-are-the-best-attributes-for-each-position/">this</a> thread at <a href="https://fm-arena.com">FM-Arena</a>
 </p>

-## :sparkles: Features
+## ✨ Features

-- :mag: Generate scout reports from your squad and scouting screens within FM
+- 🔍 Generate scout reports from your squad and scouting screens within FM
-- :bar_chart: Uses a customisable rating system to score players out of 100
+- 📊 Uses a customisable rating system to score players out of 100
-- :wrench: Tweak or create your own weightings to evaluate players
+- 🔧 Tweak or create your own weightings to evaluate players
-- :file_folder: Exports the scout report into a pretty HTML file
+- 📂 Exports the scout report into a pretty HTML file
-- :mag_right: Easily search and sort the players in the scout report
+- 🔭 Easily search and sort the players in the scout report
-- :rocket: Easily export from the game using the [provided views](src/pyscoutfm/extras)
+- 🚀 Easily export from the game using the [provided views](src/pyscoutfm/extras)

-## :zap: Requirements
+## ⚡ Requirements

 - Python >= 3.10
 - Football Manager (any version that supports the supplied views)
 - Windows/MacOS

-## :package: Installation
+## 📦 Installation

 1. Check if you have Python installed by opening up a Command Prompt/Terminal and typing `python -V`
 2. Install [Python](https://www.python.org/downloads/) if you don't.